GrinonBarrett/Taksidos/Core Rules/Character Creation/Classes/Sorcerer.md

 #### Splash
 If you splash sorcerer as a member of another class, you gain the following:
-You gain the Sorcery and Intensify Spell features.
+You gain the Sorcery and Intensify Spell features and gain a +1 to defense against magical attacks so long as you have any hitpoints remaining.